 The Kurukshetra University was established in 1956 as a unitary residential University and its foundation stone was laid by late Dr. Rajendra Prasad, the first President of India.
-Located in the holy city of Kurukshetra, land of the historical battle of 'Mahabharata' and the great message of Bhagwad Gita, its campus is situated on the western bank of Brahm Sarover (the holy tank) and extends over an area of over 400 acres.
-Starting with only the Department of Sanskrit, it has grown into a multi-faculty University as one of the premier centres for advanced study and research in the region.
+Located in the holy city of Kurukshetra, land of the historical battle of 'Mahabharata' and the great message of Bhagwad Gita, its campus is situated near the Brahm Sarover (the holy tank) and extends over an area of over 400 acres.

 The Campus of the University has often been rated as one of the most beautiful campuses in India.
 It resembles a large, self-contained village with lecture theatres, seminar rooms, accommodation, cafeterias, canteens, shops and sports facilities, libraries and laboratories.
 The most remarkable feature of the campus is the seamless interconnection of nature and the built environment.
 There are a number of lush green gardens, water fountains and side walks which provide an ideal environment on the campus for study and leisure.